directedproject-eu/directed-pioneer/README.md

 The variables `VITE_DEV_URL` and `VITE_PROD_URL` must be configured in the `<root>/.env` file.
 By default `pnpm dev` uses `VITE_DEV_URL` and `pnpm build` uses `VITE_PROD_URL`.
 If the development server does not run on `localhost:5137` the `VITE_DEV_URL` variable must be updated accordingly.
 The variable `VITE_PROD_URL` is the URL of the landing page in a production deployment (or preview with `pnpm preview`).
 If the variables are not set correctly the application might not work as expected (e.g. hyperlinks in the navbar).

-see Vite documentation for details: https://vite.dev/guide/env-and-mode.html#html-constant-replacement
+See Vite documentation for details: <https://vite.dev/guide/env-and-mode.html#html-constant-replacement>

 ## Docker